Welcome to today's edition of the Rush 24-7 podcast.

 All of us are so overmanaged these days.

-Public figures have platoons at protectors.
+Public figures have platoons of protectors.

 It's more important than ever to show authentic, real emotion.

-Sonnenfell believes that Clinton's anger was genuine and yet intentionally uncensored.
+Sonnenfeld believes that Clinton's anger was genuine and yet intentionally uncensored.

-In the uh Fox News interview, Clinton pointed his finger, leaned sharply in toward Wallace, poked his leg, all in animated response to the question of whether his administration had done enough to pursue Osama bin Laden.
+In the Fox News interview, Clinton pointed his finger, leaned sharply in toward Wallace, poked his leg, all in animated response to the question of whether his administration had done enough to pursue Osama bin Laden.

-Oh, speaking of that, have you heard that the Al Qaeda in Iraq leader is demanding the release of the people we're holding in jail for the 93 World Trade Center bombing, Ramzi Youssef and the blind Sheikh, Omar Abdel Rahman.
+Oh, speaking of that, have you heard that the Al-Qaeda in Iraq leader is demanding the release of the people we're holding in jail for the 93 World Trade Center bombing, Ramzi Youssef and the blind sheikh, Omar Abdel Rahman?

-He says that if we don't release these prisoners, that he is urging his followers, Al Qaeda everywhere, to start capturing innocent Americans and putting them in prison.
+He says that if we don't release these prisoners, that he is urging his followers, al-Qaeda everywhere, to start capturing innocent Americans and putting them in prison.

-Now who's responsible for this, ladies and gentlemen?
+Now, who's responsible for this, ladies and gentlemen?

 On whose watch did we put these people in jail?